 Do Your Homework

-Also, it helps to be in the know about economic events and trends nationally and locally (did the NEA just lose a heap of funding?
-Did your city just approve more money for its libraries?).
+Staying informed of economic events and trends nationally and locally is immensely helpful (did the National Endowment for the Arts just face a budget cut?
+Did your city council recently approve more financing for its public libraries?).

 Only Negotiate for Things You Care About

 Negotiation can be a tricky game, and it’s easy to get swept away in the strategy of simply getting something.
 To prevent this from happening, take time before your meeting to determine which tasks are most important for you to get and rank them in order of priority.
 Then start negotiating for each ask starting with the top item on your list first.
 This way you’ll ensure that the items that matter most will remain at the forefront of negotiations throughout your exchange.